 Get directions to here from:-

 DogPeople Says : Weald and Downland Open Air museum

 Award winning museum, on family-friendly and dog-friendly site.

 An award – winning museum of over 45 historic buildings set in a beautiful 50 – acre South Downs park and vividly demonstrating the rural homes and workplaces of the past.
 Traditional farming in action, heavy horses at work and rural craft demonstrations.
 Special events are held throughout the year.

-2018 1st January to 23 December open daily.
 Please check website for Christmas opening times.
-Re-opens 1st January 2019.
+Re-opens 1st January 2019 for daily visits.

 Well behaved, on leads at all times.
 Dogs are welcome and can enter all of the Museum’s buildings with the exceptions of the watermill and Winkhurst tudor kitchen.
 The café is dog friendly, with pets accepted in the first section of the interior space and on the deck outside.

 Your message has been sent